Sonia Delaunay: Early life (1885–1904)

-Sofia Ilinitchna Stern, or Sarah Elievna Stern was born youngest of three children on 14 November 1885 in Hradyzk, or in Odesa, both in Ukraine, then part of the Russian Empire, to poor Jewish parents.
+Sofia Ilinitchna Stern, or Sarah Elievna Stern was born on 14 November 1885 in Hradyzk, or in Odesa, both in Ukraine, then part of the Russian Empire, to poor Jewish parents.
+She was the youngest of three children.
 Her father was foreman of a nail factory.
 At five she was orphaned and moved to Saint Petersburg, Russian Empire (now Russia), where she was cared for by her mother's brother, Henri Terk.
 Henri, a successful and affluent lawyer, and his wife Anna wanted to adopt her but her mother would not allow it.
 Finally in 1890 she was adopted by the Terks.
-She assumed the name Sonia Terk and received a privileged upbringing with the Terks.
+She assumed the name Sonia Terk and received a privileged upbringing.
 They spent their summers in Finland and travelled widely in Europe, introducing Sonia to art museums and galleries.
 When she was 16, she attended a well-regarded secondary school in St. Petersburg, where her skill at drawing was noted by her teacher.
 When she was 18, at her teacher's suggestion, she was sent to art school in Germany where she attended the Academy of Fine Arts in Karlsruhe.
 She studied in Germany until 1905 and then moved to Paris.